-School of Medicine faculty members whose appointments are greater than or equal to 50 percent FTE are eligible for appointment to the Full-Time Faculty and are required to sign a University Physicians, Inc. (UPI) Full Member Practice Agreement.
+School of Medicine faculty members whose appointments are greater than or equal to 50 percent FTE are eligible for appointment to the Full-Time Faculty and are required to sign a University of Colorado Medicine (CU Medicine) Full Member Practice Agreement.
 Regular faculty members with clinical responsibilities are also required to sign a Non-Compete Agreement.
 Go to Member Practice Agreements and Non-Compete Agreements for more information regarding these agreements.

 School of Medicine faculty appointed to the level of Associate Professor or Professor are subject to review and approval of the School of Medicine Faculty Promotions Committee and the Executive Committee.
 The term "visiting" will be used in the faculty member's title (e.g., "Visiting Associate Professor" and "Visiting Professor") until the dossier has been approved by these committees.
 1